Vertical Divider

 |

-“Stand firm therefore, having girded your loins with truth….”
-(Ephesians 6:14) As is sometimes presumed, the “belt” or armor of truth is not reflective of biblical truth in general.
-It is descriptive of a specific attribute of the indwelling Christ.
+“Stand firm therefore, having girded your loins with truth ...”
+(Ephesians 6:14) Although it is sometimes presumed, the “belt” or armor of truth is not reflective of biblical truth in general.
+It is descriptive of a specific attribute of the indwelling life (zoe) of Christ.
 "I am the way, and the truth, and the life; no one comes to the Father but through Me.”
 (John 14:6) Jesus Christ is the living (zoe) truth of God within the New Testament church.
 (John 1:14; 8:32; 14:6; Ephesians 1:13; 4:21; Colossians 1:5) He is the source and embodiment of all truth.
 Characterized by the attribute of truth, His indwelling presence is more than able to protect His body, the New Testament church, from the schemes of the devil characterized by falsehood.
 The Apostle Paul commanded the New Testament church to “put on” the “belt” or armor of truth.
-Descriptive of the living (zoe) Christ, the "belt of truth" is not "put on" by seeking general biblical truth.
+Descriptive of the living (zoe) Christ, the “belt of truth” is not “put on” by seeking general biblical truth.
 Instead, sharing life with Christ, the New Testament church is already clothed with His indwelling life (zoe) and, therefore, His living (zoe) truth.
-(Galatians 3:27) The New Testament church was equipped with the “beltof truth" in the past when it was first joined with Christ in a union of shared life (past tense: “having girded”).
-As a result, the indwelling Christ became its source of divine truth.
-Legally positioned in Christ and organically joined to Him, the New Testament church shares His living (zoe) presence, characterized by the attribute of truth.
-It is indwelt by His Spirit of truth; has “been established in the truth,” is “of the truth” and has the truth abiding in it.
-(John 14:17; 15:26; 16:13; 2 Peter 1:12; 1 John 3:19; 2 John 2) The “belt of truth" is descriptive of an attribute of Jesus Christ.
+(Galatians 3:27) The New Testament church was equipped with the “belt of truth” in the past when it was first joined with Christ in a union of shared life (past tense: “having girded”).
+As a result, He became its source of divine truth.
+Legally and organically positioned “in Christ,” the New Testament church shares His living (zoe) presence, characterized by the attribute of truth.
+Thus, it is indwelt by His Spirit of truth; has “been established in the truth,” is “of the truth” and has the truth abiding in it.
+(John 14:17; 15:26; 16:13; 2 Peter 1:12; 1 John 3:19; 2 John 2) The “belt of truth” is descriptive of an attribute of Jesus Christ.
 As used in Ephesians, it is indicative of His immediate, victorious, living (zoe) presence within the New Testament church.
 The indwelling Christ provides the only means by which it can “stand firm” and “resist” the schemes of the devil characterized by falsehood. |

 Vertical Divider